smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 “Tony is an exceptionally organized, well thought out guy,” says Oliver of his first impressions of Kilbridge as a coach.
 “He made a big group of guys feel like they were in good hands.”

 ![](https://scontent-iad3-1.xx.fbcdn.net/hphotos-xpa1/v/t1.0-9/11351247_10205155497460934_5509127688271398378_n.jpg?oh=3c626ec6e05234957f955c60c0b5d989&oe=56B43B68)
-_Kilbridge and Thews-Wassell give feedback to their rowers during a piece_
+_Kilbridge and Thews-Wassell give feedback to the rowers during a piece_

 Throughout his entire time working post-Harvard, Kilbridge was training in the single.